 What is the ‘South Village project’?

-The South Village project is a residential and retail development project situated in the heart of Kirrawee, few minutes walk from Kirrawee train station and local bus services.
+The South Village project is a residential and retail development project situated in the heart of Kirrawee, a few minutes walk from Kirrawee train station and local bus services.
 The development project is led by companies, Deicorp and Payce, and was approved by the NSW Planning and Assessment Commission in 2015.

 - Supermarkets Coles and Aldi